humanKIND

 Richard Rohr

-The most useful map of the second half of life — and of the interior shift that leadership at its best eventually requires.
-The distinction between the container and the contents of a life is one of the most clarifying ideas in this list.
-Essential reading for leaders in mid-career or navigating a significant transition.
+The most useful map of the second half of life — and of the interior shift that leadership, at its best, eventually requires.
+Rohr's central argument is that the container we build in the first half of life is necessary, but it is not the destination.
+What falls away is not weakness.
+It is the beginning of something truer.
+Essential reading for leaders in mid-career, or navigating a transition they did not entirely choose.

 03